 Carrick-on-Shannon

-Take a stroll along the Marina in this lively town and consider taking a day cruise along the Shannon, Ireland’s longest river, or a three-day journey on a rented boat.
+Visitors stopping in this Leitrim town can take a stroll along the Marina and maybe take a day cruise along the Shannon, Ireland’s longest river, or even a three-day journey on a rented boat.

 Like other towns across Ireland, Carrick-on-Shannon is also steeped in history.

-Be sure to visit the Costello Chapel, which is believed to be the smallest one in Europe, as well as the 19th-century courthouse, which has been restored and serves as a center for the arts.
+The Costello Chapel, which is believed to be the smallest one in Europe, is one of its attractions as well as the 19th-century courthouse, which has been restored and serves as a center for the arts.

-“The Dock” has a 100-seat performance space, three art galleries, various artists’ studios, and The Leitrim Design House, which showcases crafts makers and designers from across Ireland.
+“The Dock” has a 100-seat performance space, three art galleries, various artists’ studios, and The Leitrim Design House showcases local craft makers and other designers from across Ireland.

 Parke's Castle